Orla Barry (artist)

-Orla Barry is an Irish artist and who works in a variety of media: performance, video, text and sound.
+Orla Barry is an Irish artist who works in a variety of media: performance, video, text and sound.
 She also runs a flock of pedigree Lleyn sheep on the south coast of Ireland.

-She is Lecturer at the Institute of Technology, Carlow and a former Advising Researcher at the Jan Van Eyck Academie.
+She is lecturer at the Institute of Technology, Carlow and a former Advising Researcher at the Jan Van Eyck Academie.

 Biography

 She lived for 16 years in Brussels and now lives and works in County Wexford in the South-East Ireland where she runs a flock of pedigree and Lleyn sheep.

 She has had performances at Performatik 17, Brussels, Dublin Theatre Festival, the Project Arts Centre, Dublin; Centre for Fine Arts, Brussels (BOZAR), Brussels, the South London Gallery and the Tate Modern, London; If I Can't Dance, De Appel, Amsterdam; and The Playground Festival, Leuven.